o2r-project/api/docs/compendium/bindings.md

 A binding is an optional component of an Executable Research Compendium.
 It can be used to make static figures interactive, for example, to show how different parameter settings affect the result shown in the figure.
 A bindings stores information on the code lines needed to generate the corresponding figure, the parameter that should be made interactive, the data subset required for the figure, and the user interface (UI) widget (e.g. a slider or radio buttons).
+The resulting JSON object including the binding is stored in the metadata tag `interaction`.
+For this reason, the compendium must be at least a `candidate` where the metadata extraction is completed.

 ## Create a binding